WHAT IS PLAGIARISM

 Accidental plagiarism

-This type of plagiarism occurs when a writer:
+This type occurs when a writer:

 • Cites sources incorrectly